omegataupodcast/episode-prep/open/superconductivity.md

        - material properties, brittleness
     .
 How does one make sure to cool everything?
 Just place some wires into a bath of liquid Helium or sophisticated cooling techniques?
   - use in ITER?
+  - How do you to electrically connect superconducting cold parts with normal temperature conductors.
+This gets specially interesting with superconductors cooled by liquid helium and high currents in Kiloampere range.

 * Superconducting Cables:
     https://en.wikipedia.org/wiki/Rutherford_cable